Dorothy Walker (journalist and writer): Biography

 Walker is author of Education in the Digital Age, a front-line report on the impact of information technology (IT) in education.
 She is a member of The Society of Authors.

 She is a Past Prime Warden (Master) of The Worshipful Company of Basketmakers and has served as a Director of The Guild of Freemen of the City of London, establishing and chairing the Guild’s Membership Committee.
-She is Chair of The Scottish Castles Association and served as Deacon of the Incorporation of Wrights, heading the Glasgow-based charity.
+She is past Chair of The Scottish Castles Association and served as Deacon of the Incorporation of Wrights, heading the Glasgow-based charity.

-Walker is married to journalist Willy Newlands, former travel editor of the Daily Mail..
+Walker is married to journalist Willy Newlands, former travel editor of the Daily Mail.
 They restored Lauriston Castle, Aberdeenshire, in the late Eighties with the help of architect Ian Begg.

+As holder of the Barony of Miltonhaven (known as Lauriston until 1692), Lady Lauriston is Dorothy Newlands of Lauriston, Baroness of Miltonhaven.

 Awards and honours

 She was voted National Newspaper Technology Journalist of the Year in the BT Technology Awards 1997–98.

 Walker was first runner-up to Miss United Kingdom in 1977.